ionutfinta/WhiteboardJS/README.md

+This project was for experimenting purpose, just use draw.io instead.

 # WhiteboardJS

 > A tiny, open-source whiteboard that runs in any browser on any device — desktop, tablet, or phone.
 Draw, write, and save your boards as standalone HTML files.